kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 .. _band-and-dim-metadata:

-**Band and dimension metadata in netCDF**
+**Bands and dimensions metadata in global metadata**

 Metadata can be individually specified for each *band* and *axis* in the ingredient file.
-This metadata is automatically added to the result output when encoding to netCDF.
 Example:

 .. hidden-code-block:: json